Brushing your teeth every night

 C) Tooth staining builds up much faster, making the teeth darker .

 E) Significant reduction in sexual attractiveness to a sleeping partner ( pretty obviously)!

 F) Reduces the value of your expensive electric toothbrush (which you should be using) because it is being used much less than its maximum potential.

 Enough reasons to brush your teeth every night?

 Oh…and a few thoughts about mouth rinses and expensive toothpastes that make the most amazing claims (rebuilding the enamel etc. !)

 - Mouth rinses may be fairly beneficial particularly those containing Chlorhexidine ( eg Corsodyl), but only if you don’t follow the rinse with swilling your mouth out with water!
 If you do, you are washing out all the mouth rinse .

 - Most toothpastes are principally mild tooth abrasives.
-It certainly does no harm to add all sorts of additional chemical ingredients ( particularly fluoride).
+Adding all sorts of additional chemical ingredients ( particularly fluoride) does no harm.
 However , how long does the toothpaste containing all these miracle ingredients stay in contact with the teeth?
 About two minutes before it is all washed out of the mouth with a good thorough rinse!
 That doesn’t exactly give it much time to work its wonders .
 So perhaps the claims need to be taken with a pinch of salt.

 Quite simply, nothing beats an effective, thorough physical tooth brushing (preferably with a good quality electric toothbrush) AND cleaning between all the teeth with floss, gum massagers or teepee brushes…….TWICE A DAY .